 - leopard print wallpapers etc

-She may be my property guru but Sarah needs to get with the programme as traditional, vintage-inspired wall-paper is back.
+She may be my property guru but Sarah needs to get with the programme as beige/greige wall are out and – while no one saying put a big cat print on your walls – traditional, vintage-inspired wall-paper is back.

-Whether its Art and Crafts design from the 1860s or vibrant, geometric patterns from the 1960s…we all want a feature wall.
-While I half-suspect Sarah Beeney would love my bedroom as it’s vanilla, it’s also boring.
+Whether its Art and Crafts design from the 1860s or vibrant, geometric patterns from the 1960s…we all want a feature wall(s).
+While I half-suspect Sarah Beeny would love my bedroom as it’s vanilla, it’s also boring.
 Bearing in mind Sarah’s warning that ‘funky’ wallpaper could kill any future home sale, I am going ahead.

 With Sarah’s imaginary though disapproving voice in my head, I offer my top ten picks in bedroom wallpapers and her probable reaction….